muqsitmalik/AutoDeploy360/README.md

 1. **Source Code Management**: The project's code is stored in a GitHub repository.
 2. **Continuous Integration**: Jenkins is configured to monitor the GitHub repository for changes.
 Whenever a new commit is made, Jenkins triggers the build process.
 3. **Build Process**: Jenkins fetches the latest code from the GitHub repository and builds the Docker image using the provided Dockerfile.
-4. **Deployment**: Jenkins deploys the Docker image to the desired environment, such as a production server or a testing environment.
+4. **Deployment**: Jenkins deploys the Docker image to an EC2 instance, where the application is hosted and made available to users.
 5. **Continuous Delivery**: The application is made available to users, and further changes can be seamlessly deployed using the same pipeline.

 ### Docker Image